awslabs/barometer/README.md

 }
 ```

-2. Add tag to the secret for AWS Barometer to have permissions to use it Tag name = `ManagedBy`, Tag Value
+2. Add tag to the secret Tag name = `ManagedBy`, Tag Value = `BenchmarkingStack`.
+This is for Barometer to have
-   = `BenchmarkingStack`
+   permissions to use it
 3. Upload your benchmarking queries to the `DataBucket` (Bucket created by BenchmarkingStack, available as Output) in
    new folder with any name (for example: `my-benchmarking-queries`).
 Note: the queries can have any name and will be
    executed in sorted order of their names.